Last Updated on September 20, 2022 by rudyooms

 Now let’s take a look at how we can determine if we have a PRT.
 We can check out if the user has a working PRT by using dsregcmd /status

-First, we need to take a look at an Azure Ad Joined device.
-We will notice it has an AzureAdPrt set to YES.
+First, we need to take a look at an AADJ device.
+When looking at an AADJ device, will notice it has the AzureAdPrt set to YES.

 You will notice the AzureAdPrt is been set to: NO